Meet the Bees

 Venue: East Riddlesden Hall apiary

-Meeting the Bees is the next logical step after the Bees and Beekeeping Course.
+After you have completed ABKA’s Introduction to Beekeeping course then you will be able to Meet the Bees – the next logical step after the Bees and Beekeeping Course.
 Here you will have the opportunity to actually handle the bees at our Association apiary.
 We’ll organise a small group session where you will be led by a couple of very experienced beekeepers.
 This will be in April or May and is entirely weather dependent.
 If the weather changes we may need to cancel at short notice, this is for both your safety and enjoyment of the experience.

 On the day